 This single features Bluegrass-inspired guitar riffs coupled with Avicii's trademark sweeping House music chords.
 When the Swedish DJ first introduced the tune at the Ultra Music Festival in Miami, some Dance fans raised their eyebrows at its blend of country, folk and EDM.
 It was even compared to the time when Bob Dylan went electric at the 1965 Newport Folk Festival, which angered many folk purists, but ultimately ranked as ranked as one of the seminal moments of American rock 'n' roll history.

 The song premiered on BBC Radio 1 Pete Tong's radio show on June 14,2013 with the DJ describing it a "complete change in style" from his previous singles.
 It was later released on iTunes and radio on June 25, 2013.

-This features vocals by American Soul singer, rapper and musician Aloe Blacc, whose "I Need A Dollar
+This features vocals by the American Soul singer, rapper and musician Aloe Blacc, whose "I Need A Dollar

 " single peaked at #2 on the UK singles chart in 2010.